rothnic/opendia/README.md

 npm install
 npm start

 # Load extension in your browser
 # Go to chrome://extensions/ → Developer mode → Load unpacked: ./opendia-extension
+# Extension will auto-connect to server on localhost:5555
 ```

 ### Ways to Contribute